promet/eas-demosite/README.md

 Use
 ---

-The build script `drush-build.sh` takes one of three arguments:
+The build script `drush-build.sh` takes an environment argument which can be one of the following:

 * local
 * dev
 * prod

+additional environments can be added by simply adding a directory for it with a build.sh in it.

 Global
 ------